thisiswaterh2o/SQL-Practice/README.md

 Code files used to practice SQL queries

 Still learning to use GitHub so apologies if my structure doesn't make much sense.
 Looking to expand my knowledge and takinga dive into learning about Databases and coding in SQL.

+*Idea for file structure and organization inspired by https://github.com/marinskiy/HackerrankPractice*